lunokjod/watch/README.md

  * IR work, but only can send with this hardware (useless by now, I want to do jokes!)

 ### Pending to implement:
+* Add first launch application assistant to set or omit the desired setup parts
   * the mandatory wifi sync on first launc must be optional (Lohtse shar)
   * option for flip screen (Lohtse shar)
 * PDM Mic (voice assistant)
 * RTC (alarm)
 * espNow (locate other family watches)